nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/README.md

 > **Documents [`GL-DPPD-7116`](Pipeline_GL-DPPD-7116_Versions/GL-DPPD-7116.md) and [`GL-DPPD-7117.md`](Pipeline_GL-DPPD-7117_Versions/GL-DPPD-7117.md) contain overview and example commands for how GeneLab processes low-biomass metagenomics datasets for long- and short-read data, respectively.
 See the [Repository Links](#repository-links) descriptions below for more information.
 Processed data output files and a GeneLab data processing summary are provided for each GLDS dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

-> Note: The exact processing commands and Metagenomics workflow version used for specific GLDS datasets can be found in the *_processing_info.zip file under "Files" for each respective GLDS dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
+> Note: The exact processing commands and MetagenomeSeq workflow version used for specific GLDS datasets can be found in the *_processing_info.zip file under "Files" for each respective GLDS dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).

 ---
 ## Repository Links